Table of Contents Show

 - Cabinets: Check for damage; make sure the hardware is attached.

-- Other options: These might include garbage disposal, alarm, intercom, and fireplace.
+- Other options: Garbage disposal, alarm, intercom, and fireplace.

-- Keys: The sponsor should account for all of the apartments keys.
+- Keys: The sponsor should account for all of the apartment keys.

 - Instruction manuals and warranties